 A new bound concerning Zaremba’s conjecture

-Any irreducible fraction can be uniquely represented as a regular continued fraction.
-From the theory of continued fractions, Zaremba’s famous 1971 conjecture posits that every integer appears as the denominator of a finite continued fraction whose partial quotients are bounded by an absolute constant.
+By the Euclidean algorithm, any rational number can be uniquely represented as a regular continued fraction.
+In the theory of continued fractions, in 1971 Zaremba famously made the following conjecture: there is an absolute constant such that for any positive integer , there exists , which is coprime to , such that in the continued fraction expansion of , all partial quotients are less than or equal to .
 Zaremba himself conjectured that the value of this absolute constant equals 5.
-Two decades later, Hensley conjectured that for a large, prime denominator a bound equal to 2 is sufficient.
+Two decades later, Hensley conjectured that for a large, prime denominator, a bound equal to 2 is sufficient.
 Ever since, further tightening this bound has been an ongoing problem in the number theory community.

 Event info